-Stormwater - This charge is billed on behalf of the City of Brainerd.
-The revenue collected for this charge is used to maintain and improve the existing stormwater drainage system for impervious surfaces (where stormwater cannot penetrate into the ground).
-Residential customers are charged a monthly fee and commercial customers are charged according to the amount of impervious surface their property has.
+Wastewater Collection - This charge also has been added to the bill on behalf of the City of Brainerd to cover the cost of maintaining the City's wastewater collection system.
 If you have any questions about this charge, please call the City Engineer's Office at 828-2309.